LoneStarInternet/i_reach/README.md

 IReach
 ======

-IReach integrates the gems [newsletter](https://github.com/LoneStarInternet/newsletter/) and [mail_manager](https://github.com/LoneStarInternet/mail_manager) into a useable site with administration and useful navigation with little work to get it going.
+IReach integrates the gems [newsletter](https://github.com/LoneStarInternet/newsletter/) and [mail_manager](https://github.com/LoneStarInternet/mail_manager) into a useable site with administration access control and useful navigation with little work to get it going.

 Online Documentation:
 * [Homepage](http://ireachnews.com)